SouthGreenPlatform/culebrONT/docs/source/INSTALL.rst

 .. warning::
     If more memory or threads are requested, please adapt the content of this file before running on your cluster.

+Here is a example of the configuration file we used on our `i-Trop HPC <../../cluster_config.yaml>`_ .

+A list of rules names can be found in the section :ref:`Rules inside CulebrONT`

 .. warning::
     Please give to *cluster_config.yaml* specific parameters to rules get_versions and rule_graph without using wildcards into log files.

-Here is a example of the configuration file we used on our `i-Trop HPC <../../cluster_config.yaml>`_ .

 3. Snakemake profiles